-During 2015, discharge in the Coquitlam River during the spring trapping period was very stable, with daily mean flows exceeding 20 cms on only 2 occasions during Chum fry migration and none during Steelhead and Coho migration, (Figure 5.2).
-The lack of spring precipitation and low winter snowpack led to lower discharge, particularly for the April-June period (mean 3.5cms near Port Coquitlam), compared to other Treatment 2 years (~8-10 cms) and showed greater similarity to conditions during Treatment 1 (~3-6 cms).
-Overall, observed mortality at the RSTs was 0.3% for Coho and 0.4% for Steelhead smolts, 1.0% for Chum fry and 3.0% for Chinook smolts.
-Only 5 Oncorhynchus nerka smolts were captured in 2015.
-For Steelhead, Coho and Chum, daily catches at the beginning and end of the trapping period were very low compared to catches during the peak of the migration (Figures 5.3, 5.4, and 5.7), suggesting that population closure was largely met.
-There was no indication of early season downstream movement of Coho as there was in 2014.
+During 2016, discharge in the Coquitlam River during the spring trapping period was relatively stable, with daily mean flows exceeding 20 cms on only one occasion during Chum and Pink fry migration and none during Steelhead and Coho migration (Figure 5.2).
+This allowed for continuous trap operation during the Coho and Steelhead outmigration and for all but a four day period during Pink and Chum outmigration.
+Fry trapping was suspended during the March 11-15 high flow event.
+This coincided with the period of increasing but likely not peak Chum outmigration, thus the 2016 Chum estimates should be considered biased low.
+Low spring precipitation and moderate winter snowpack led to lower monthly discharge during the Coho and Steelhead outmigration period compared to other Treatment 2 years (Table 5.4).
+Overall, observed mortality at the RSTs was 0.2% for Coho and 0.2% for Steelhead smolts, 2.4% for Chum fry, 4.7% for Pink fry and 0.9% for Chinook smolts.
+For Steelhead, Coho, Chum and Pink, daily catches at the beginning and end of the trapping period were very low compared to catches during the peak of the migration (Figures 5.3, 5.4, and 5.7), suggesting that population closure was largely met.
+There was no indication of early season downstream movement of Coho as there was in 2014 (Figure 5.8).